 But I knew from the moment that he was diagnosed in my belly that no matter what happened, my life would change forever.
 To me, it was a necessary slap in my face to wake up and stop taking life for granted.
 I needed to stand up for myself at my job.
 I needed to finish graduate school and get the M.L.A. that life, jobs, marriage, and my first born child who was now three-years-old, put to a halt.

 So, after his death I delved into a healing process of creative endeavors and yoga.
 I started a personal blog for self-expression to work through my thoughts and experiences.
 I didn’t want to speak to a therapist; I wanted to express myself and if anyone felt like listening I welcomed it.
 Once my body had healed, I stepped onto my mat outside of the privacy of my home and into classes.
 I had an unstoppable energy.
 I dabbled in knitting, made little doo-dads and bath salts for friends and family.
 I started reading Buddhist texts.
 I started understanding.

 And then months later it occurred to me that I had begun the healing process, and the main force behind it was my yoga practice.
 The light turned on.
 I realized it was time to teach yoga.

 I know the power of yoga and work towards realizing more of it every day.
 I embrace this power, step into it, and share it.
-We all have our struggles and challenges, fears and hopes, wishes and dreams, and it’s the power of yoga that can lift you above those challenges to overcome the fear, realize our Soul's dreams and desires, and realize our True Self.
+We all have our struggles and challenges, fears and hopes, wishes and dreams, and it’s the power of yoga that can lift us above those challenges to overcome the fear, realize our Soul's dreams and desires, and realize our True Self.